darktable-org/dtdocs/content/preferences-settings/lighttable.md

 draft: false
 ---

-The following options control functionality in the [lighttable](../lighttable/_index.md) view and associated modules.
+The following options control functionality in the [lighttable](../lighttable/_index.md) view and modules.

 color manage cached thumbnails
-: If activated darktable generates thumbnails in a general color space (AdobeRGB) in order to render them independently of the individual monitor.
+: If activated, darktable generates thumbnails in a general color space (AdobeRGB) in order to render them independently of the individual monitor.
 Conversion to the monitor color space is undertaken at display time.
-If this option is not activated thumbnails are stored directly in the specific monitor color space at generation time and are subsequently displayed without further corrections (default on).
+If this option is not activated thumbnails are stored directly in a monitor-specific color space at generation time and are subsequently displayed without further corrections (default on).

 don't use embedded preview JPEG but half-size raw
-: If activated darktable will process the raw image data in order to generate all images in the lighttable.
+: If activated, darktable will process the raw image data in order to generate all images in the lighttable.
 If deactivated, darktable will use the JPEG preview embedded in the raw file until the image has been processed in the darkroom (default off).

 number of folder levels to show in lists
 : The number of folder levels to show in film roll names, starting from the right (default 1).

 sort film rolls by
-: Sort film rolls by either the "folder" (path) or the film roll "id" in the [collect images](../module-reference/utility-modules/shared/collect-images.md) module.
-Select "id" to sort film rolls by the date they were first imported into darktable. (default "id").
+: Sort film rolls by either the "folder" (path) or the "id" (roughly equivalent to the date the film rolls were first imported) in the [collect images](../module-reference/utility-modules/shared/collect-images.md) module (default "id").

 sort collection recent to older
-: Within the [collect images](../module-reference/utility-modules/shared/collect-images.md) module, sort items from recent to older when selecting folders and times/dates (default on).
+: When selecting folders and dates/times within the [collect images](../module-reference/utility-modules/shared/collect-images.md) module, sort items from recent to older (default on).

 high quality thumbnail processing from size
 : If the thumbnails size is greater than this value, it will be processed using the full quality rendering path, which is better but slower (default 720p).